darfink/tap-rs/README.md

 A simple crate exposing tapping functionality for all types, and extended functionality for `Option`, `Result` & `Future`.
 Often useful for logging.

+The tap operation takes, and then returns, full ownership of the variable being tapped.
+This means that the closure may have mutable access to the variable, even if the variable is otherwise immutable.
+Mutating closures require the `|mut name|` pattern, and so can be easily distinguished from non-mutating taps.

 ## Features

 * `future` - Exposes the `TapFutureOps` trait, providing `tap_ready`,
   `tap_not_ready` & `tap_err` (requires the *futures* crate).

+  Futures do not provide mutable access for tap closures.

 ## Example